python/mypy/docs/source/dynamic_typing.rst

 Any vs. object
 --------------

-The type ``object`` is another type that can have an instance of arbitrary type as a value.
+The type :py:class:`object` is another type that can have an instance of arbitrary type as a value.
 Unlike ``Any``, ``object`` is an ordinary static type (it is similar to ``Object`` in Java), and only operations valid for *all* types are accepted for ``object`` values.
 These are all valid: